iou-financial/cells-new/README.md

 ## Logicless Views

-Views come packaged with the cell and can be ERB, Haml, or Slim.
+Views come packaged with the cell_new and can be ERB, Haml, or Slim.

 ```erb
 <h3>New Comment</h3>